Aetopia/SmoothieInstaller/README.md

             - `ffplay.exe`

 - Where does Smoothie Installer install Smoothie?
-    - Smoothie Installer installs Smoothie to `%LOCALAPPDATA%\Programs\Smoothie`.
+    - Smoothie Installer installs Smoothie to `%APPDATA%\Smoothie`.

 ## Building
 1. Download the following: